-The formal definition of Fourth Wall is a theatrical term for the imaginary “wall” that exists between actors on stage and the audience.
+The formal definition of The Fourth Wall is a theatrical term for the imaginary “wall” that exists between actors on stage and the audience.

 Obviously, no such wall really exists, but to keep up the illusion of theater, the actors pretend that they cannot hear or see the audience and the audience gets to enjoy the wonderful sensation of being a fly on the wall.
 The same effect often occurs in movies, only the fourth wall in that instance is a camera lens.

 How Does this Apply to Public Speaking?

-And since we discuss Jim Gaffigan in our recent stand-up comedy workshop featuring Ben Kronberg, I want to share one of my favorite clips about cake!
-Notice what a great job he does changing perspectives and breaking the 4th wall through the use of his "whisper voice."
+And since we discuss Jim Gaffigan in our recent stand-up comedy workshop featuring Ben Kronberg, I want to share one of my favorite clips about Jim's addition to cake!
+Notice what a great job he does both changing perspectives and breaking the 4th wall through the ingenious use of his whisper voice.

 Want to learn more about how breaking the fourth wall will help your team build better relationships, differentiate from the competition and help more clients?
 Let's chat!